alegust/flag-simulation/README.md

 Install Unity version 5.6.0 at https://unity.com/releases/editor/archive.

-Run the SampleScene in flag-project/Assets/Scenes/
+Run the SampleScene in Unity located in flag-project/Assets/Scenes/